So much understanding in the field of infant and toddler care. Here are some of my favorite learning resources:

 Chairs/Bouncers

 Ugh — it still makes me cringe when I think how my first child spent time in this kind of chair until I learned about RIE.
 No wonder she didn’t walk until she was 17 months old!
 These chairs are entirely effective at immobilizing your baby.
 It’s nigh impossible to move your arms freely, turn, kick your legs without hurting your heels, or build any of the muscles a baby should be building in the first 6 months.
-I have also noticed a large proportion of elementary students who are now pigeon-toed.
-I wonder if these chairs have played a role.
-I think the appeal of these chairs is that we know the baby is safe in them and we can step away for a moment.
-But we can do better.
-The safest, but also the place best for baby’s development is on their back in a gated and clean area on the floor, in a playpen, or in their crib.
+Equally important, they deny baby the time in our arms that is so important in those first few months.

 These things look so cute, but the reality is they create a lot of frustration for infants.
 While it does encourage us parents to put our children on the floor on their backs (yeah!), what’s that thing dangling right in front of my face that I don’t yet have the strength to get out of there?!
 What’s more, children don’t learn to move by reaching upward.
 They need to be on the floor, with things out to the sides that will eventually get them to want to roll over and begin to move across the floor.